 <no-db>/<no-store># CREATE STORE MSK WITH ( 'type'=KAFKA,'access_region'="AWS us-east-1",'kafka.sasl.hash_function'=SHA512,'kafka.sasl.password'='**********','kafka.sasl.username'='mskconsumer','uris'='b-1-public.cmnuseast1datagenmsk.89yho3.c26.kafka.us-east-1.amazonaws.com:9196');<no-db>/msk#SHOWSTORES;Name|Kind|AccessRegion|Metadata|Owner|Createdat|Updatedat-------+-------+---------------+----------+----------+----------------------+-----------------------msk|Kafka|AWSus-east-1| {} |sysadmin|2023-02-20T11:03:18Z|2023-02-20T11:03:18Z<no-db>/msk#

-Your new store displays as the default store in the prompt in the CLI.
+Your new store displays as the default store in the prompt.
 Use the LIST STORES command to view the available stores you have created in DeltaStream.

 Note No default store indicates in the prompt until you create your first store.